danielmwaveges/aspnetcore-assignment/Queue Management System/README.md

 ## Features

 - Incorporate server side Blazor rendering for a smoother and interactive user experience.
-- Real-time updates of queues and ticket status to waiting customers and service providers. (work in progress)
+- Real-time updates of queues and ticket status to waiting customers and service providers.
+(Done)
-- Text to speech implementation of called customers (work in progress)
+- Text to speech implementation of called customers (Done)
 - Uses EFCore for a code first database modelling and migrations.
 - Provides database context seed data for ease of testing and development.
-- Reporting of served customers statistics using FastReport.Net (work in progress)
+- Reporting of served customers statistics using FastReport.Net (Done)
-- Tailwind css for styling.
-(Intended)
+- BlazorBootstrap components for UI and styling.
+(Done)
-- Uses Bcrypt algorithm for passwords hashing
+- Uses Bcrypt algorithm for passwords hashing.
+- Uses Humanizer package for readable date and time types.